sugrasym/FancyMapper/README.md

 Installation
 ==============================================================================================================================
-It's just a class library, so you can either build the library and add the DLL as a reference, or you could include the entire Fancy project (in which case you probably want to include the unit tests too, but you don't have to) in your solution and add it as a reference in your other projects.
+It's just a class library, so you can both build the library and add the DLL as a reference, or you could include the entire Fancy project (in which case you probably want to include the unit tests too, but you don't have to) in your solution and add it as a reference in your other projects.